bal-sm/repo-for-learning/systems/programming/python_django/Django-Documentation/2_db/1_topics/5_managers.md

 >
 > Base managers aren’t used when querying on related models, or when [accessing a one-to-many or many-to-many relationship](https://docs.djangoproject.com/en/5.0/topics/db/queries/#backwards-related-objects).
 For example, if the `Question` model [from the tutorial](https://docs.djangoproject.com/en/5.0/intro/tutorial02/#creating-models) had a `deleted` field and a base manager that filters out instances with `deleted=True`, a queryset like `Choice.objects.filter(question__name__startswith='What')` would include choices related to deleted questions.

-#### Don’t filter away any results in this type of manager subclass
+#### Don’t filter away any results in this type of manager subclass - Light modded

-..., WIP.
+Them, unmodded:
+> This manager is used to access objects that are related to from some other model.
+In those situations, Django has to be able to see all the objects for the model it is fetching, so that *anything* which is referred to can be retrieved.
+>
+> Therefore, you should not override `get_queryset()` to filter out any rows.
+If you do so, Django will return incomplete results.

 ### Calling custom `QuerySet` methods from the manager